 All of the members of the Revival Alliance: Rolland and Heidi Baker, Che and Sue Ahn, John and Carol Arnott, Georgian and Winnie Banov, Bill and Beni Johnson, as well as DeAnne and I were impacted through the power of impartation in this revival.
 But, not only were we touched; Evangelist Steve Hill was touched in London at the Holy Trinity Brompton Anglican Church on his way to Lakeland, FL, while Lindell Cooley and John Kilpatrick’s wife were touched powerfully in Toronto.

 This revival ended in Toronto after six nights of meetings each week for twelve and one-half years.
 But the powerful result of the revival itself has continued through the work of those who went to the nations and who are influencing our nation.
 The work I have been involved with since 1999 in Brazil is even increasing with the number of very large, multiple-thousand member churches increasing dramatically in the last few years.

 Action Point: Let us be faithful to carry the fire that God not only entrusted to the leaders of these revivals but to all of us.
 Join me and the Apostolic Network of Global Awakening in praying we continue as long as we have breath in our lungs.
 May we finish the course and have much fruit and trophies of grace of transformed lives to lay at the Master’s feet.
 God bless you!

 P.S.
 Do you know what God’s will is for us?
 God-empowered living where the supernatural becomes our expectation.
 This is our inheritance in Christ.
 This is God’s will for us, for such a time as this.
-Come join me, Dr Heidi Baker, Michael Koulianos, John Gray, Katherine Ruonala, Tom Jones, Blaine Cook, Justin Allen, Brian Starley, and William Wood on August 5-8 at Greater Things in Nashville, TN.
+Come join me and many others at an upcoming Greater Things event.